 • Call 311 or look up your town or city’s homepage on the Internet to locate a volunteer network in your area that provides “homemaking” services (light house-cleaning, transportation, meal preparation, laundry, errands, shopping).

-• Talk to a hospital social worker or patient navigator about planning for short or longterm care, if needed, or learn about in-home care from the Visiting Nurse Association.
+• Talk to a hospital social worker or patient navigator about planning for short or longterm care, if needed, or learn about in-home care.

 Support is not just practical but also emotional and social.
 Be creative: it’s okay to expand your circle.
 For example, who among your neighbors can you call for a chat?
 Do you belong to a church, temple, mosque, or other type of spiritual community?
 Whether attending a service, doing yoga, or walking in nature, the ability to reflect and connect with something outside of yourself can be very healing.
 You might also consider joining a support group in-person, by phone, or online.
 People often find that support groups offer a sense of camaraderie and encouragement, inspire new ways of coping, and help them feel less isolated.